znone/qtl/README.md

 ```
 Database connections are usually not thread-safe.
 User code should guarantee that a connection can only be used by one thread at a time.
+For use this feature, GCC requires version 5 or higher.

 ## About MySQL